randyfasion/RandyPortfolio/README.md

 Contact Info: Randyfaison@gmail.com

-- The following link gives a quick look into the application
+The following picture gives a quick look into the application

 ![portfolio](portfoliolook.png)